onnela-lab/forest/README.md

 - This readme file can function as our current TODO list and a place for sharing info
 - We'll want to look into https://readthedocs.org/ for documenting the library
-- Let's make sure to loop in Josh B as soon as possible
 - We should also look into continous integration; this look's especially promising: https://travis-ci.org/
 - And for much later, more on Apache Spark here: https://spark.apache.org/